r0hin/raycast-word-of-the-day/README.md

-# raycast-word-of-the-day
+# Word of the Day

-Raycyast word of
+UrbanDictionary's Word of the Day